MFR6340/theenglishextension.org/open-world-1/unit-6: The Deep Blue.md

 ## Supplemental Activities
-While this unit focuses on ocean lifeAquatis focuses on learning more about freshwater ecosystems on five continents.  hahttps://www.aquatis.ch/en/
+While this unit focuses on ocean life, learning more about fresh-water habitats is still an interesting extension.
+Compare animals that live in salt-water vs fresh-water and the obstacles they face.
+Aquatis focuses on learning more about freshwater ecosystems on five continents.  hahttps://www.aquatis.ch/en/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4ODEzMDE5MSwzMzM0MjgyMTVdfQ==
+eyJoaXN0b3J5IjpbMTk4MjEwMzA1MywzMzM0MjgyMTVdfQ==
 -->